Noorts/DLSA/DAS5.md

 # Running on DAS5

 This document describes instructions for running this project on the [DAS5](https://www.cs.vu.nl/das5/home.shtml)'s compute nodes.
+Also check out the main [README.md](README.md)
 ## Connecting to DAS5

 The first step is to connect to the DAS5 fileserver, from which you can schedule the jobs to be run on the compute nodes.
 To connect to this fileserver from outside of the VU network, you'll have to connect to the (proxy) access server.
 See below or [here](https://www.cs.vu.nl/das5/accounts.shtml) for more details.